 2019 – ADVOCACY,

-(1935-) Ada Deer is one of the most prominent Native political activists of our time.
-She was an outspoken opponent of tribal termination in the 1970s and continues through the present day in her work as a scholar and an advocate for Native rights.
-Ada has had a long and extremely accomplished career.
+(1935-2023) Ada Deer was one of the most prominent Native political activists of our time.
+She was an outspoken opponent of tribal termination in the 1970s and continued in her work as a scholar and an advocate for Native rights until her passing on August 14, 2023.
+Ada had a long and extremely accomplished career.
 In 1974, she was the first woman to serve as Chair of the Menominee Restoration Committee.
 From 1993-1997, she was the first Native woman to serve as the Assistant Secretary for Indian Affairs at the U.S. Bureau of Indian Affairs, Department of the Interior.

-Ada has had a distinguished political career.
+Ada had a distinguished political career.
 She ran for Wisconsin Secretary of State in both 1978 and 1982 and served as vice-chair of the 1984 Mondale-Ferraro presidential campaign.
-In 1992, she ran for a U.S. Congressional seat in Wisconsin’s Second District, winning the Democratic primary without “soft money” funding from political action committees.
-She has taught in the School of Social Work at the University of Wisconsin-Madison since 1977 and currently holds the title of Distinguished Lecturer, and has been the director of the American Indian Studies Department at UW–Madison since 1999.
+In 1992, she ran for a U.S. Congressional seat in Wisconsin’s Second District, winning the Democratic primary without “soft money†funding from political action committees.
+She taught in the School of Social Work at the University of Wisconsin-Madison since 1977 and held the title of Distinguished Lecturer, and was the director of the American Indian Studies Department at UW–Madison since 1999.
 She co-founded Milwaukee’s Indian Community School.
 She also created the first program at the University to provide social work training on Native American reservations.
-She is a fellow at the Harvard Institute of Politics at the John F. Kennedy School of Government, Harvard University.
+She was a fellow at the Harvard Institute of Politics at the John F. Kennedy School of Government, Harvard University.

 Ada Deer (Menominee) from James Parker Shield on Vimeo